-A course in the quantitative and qualitative description of chemical equilibria in solution (acid-base, complexation, redox, solubility) using classical, separation, electrochemical, and spectrochemical methods of analysis.
-This course covers methods of quantification, statistics, and data analysis as applied in modern chemistry.
-Opportunities for individually designed projects.
-Three lectures and one laboratory per week.
+A course in the quantitative description of chemical equilibria in solution (acid-base, complexation, redox, solubility) using classical, separation, electrochemical, and spectrochemical methods of analysis.
+This course covers methods of quantification, statistics, and data analysis as applied to modern chemistry.
+Students will have the opportunity to individually design projects.
+Three lectures and two laboratory periods per week.

 Prerequisite: CHEM 116, placement exam, or consent of instructor